 The main financial statements are the income statement (income - expenses = gross profit), the balance sheet (assets = liabilities + equity) and statement of cash flow.
 Each statement has a specific purpose:

 - Income statement. ;The income statement shows company performance for a select period of time; typically monthly with a full year summary.
 At the end of each year the income statement restarts.

 - Balance sheet.
 The balance sheet displays a company’s overall health as of a certain date.
 It is perpetual.
 This means it doesn’t end until the business is closed or sold.
 It includes one line that summarizes the current year and prior year results from the income statement.

 - Statement of cash flow.
 This statement summarizes the inflow and outflow of cash.
 It ensures you know whether you have enough cash and the pattern of your cash position over time.

 If properly executed, your bookkeeping system will turn out accurate financial statements that can be used for several tasks - financial reporting, budgeting, forecasting, raising capital, applying for a loan, tax reporting and decision making.
-Feel free to call with any questions or to discuss bookkeeping solutions for your business.
+Feel free to call with any questions or to discuss business accounting services or bookkeeping solutions for your business.